material-extensions/vscode-material-icon-theme/README.md

 ### Folder associations

 The following configuration can customize the folder icons.
-It is also possible to overwrite existing associations and create nice combinations with other folder icon colors.
+It is also possible to overwrite existing associations and create nice combinations.
+For example you could change the folder theme to "classic" and define icons only for the folder names you like.

 ```json
 "material-icon-theme.folders.associations": {